 ACTIONS Monitoring Evaluation Responsibility Timeframes 6.
-O 6.
-Objective: To consult and develop relationships with external stakeholders with expertise in accessibility issues 6.1 Develop relationship with Accessible Arts Accessible Arts has been extensively consulted - obtaining their advice, training, assistance with DAP planning, attending AA organised forums and conferences and being a member of their Accessing The Arts Group for arts and cultural institutions Continue to maintain relationship Accessibility Coordinator / Marketing Ongoing 6.2 Develop relationship with the City of Sydney Inclusion Officer Ongoing relationship with the City of City Inclusion Officer Continue good working relationship and consult as necessary Accessibility Coordinator Ongoing 6.3 Consult with relevant disability sector representatives and audiences/patrons with sensory disability regarding how to determine production and performance time selection for providing accessibility services and best ways to communicate Ongoing consultation with, among others; Continue to develop relationships and consult with patrons with disability, further consult with relevant disability sector representatives, set up a Sydney Festival Inclusion Advisory Panel.
-Accessibility Coordinator / Marketing Ongoing 6.4 Maintain contact with Roads and Maritime Services and provide links to their information service regarding accessible public transport options to Sydney Festival venues Transport Infoline details service are included on all venue pages Production team to maintain relationship with Roads and Maritime, include their contact information on Domain series page in the brochure, and continue to include links on all venues pages on website Production / Marketing Ongoing, and by 2017 brochure and website deadlines
+Objective: To consult and develop relationships with external stakeholders with expertise in accessibility issues 6.1 Develop relationship with Accessible Arts Accessible Arts has been extensively consulted - obtaining their advice, training, assistance with DIAP planning, attending AA organised forums and conferences and being a member of their Accessing.
+The Arts Group for arts and cultural institutions Continue to maintain relationship Accessibility Coordinator / Marketing Ongoing 6.2 Consult with and obtain advice from relevant disability sector representatives and audiences/patrons with disability regarding how to determine production and performance time selection for providing accessibility services and best ways to communicate Ongoing consultation with, among others; Continue to develop relationships and consult with patrons with disability, further consult with relevant disability sector representatives, set up a Sydney Festival Accessibility and Inclusion Advisory Panel.
+Accessibility Coordinator / Marketing Ongoing 6.3 Maintain contact with Roads and Maritime Services and provide links to their information service regarding accessible public transport options to Sydney Festival venues Transport Infoline details service are included on all venue pages Production team to maintain relationship with Roads and Maritime, include their contact information on Parramatta Park concert pages in the brochure, and continue to include links on all venues pages on website Production / Marketing Ongoing, and by 2018 brochure and website deadlines